Skip to Main Content

 For more information about the tasks that can be assigned to DL Coaches, view Tasks for Academic DL Coaches and Identifying Differences Between a DL Coach and SI Leader.

 Instructors working with DL Coaches can schedule an appointment with an Instructional Designer in CIRT to discuss best practices for using a coach in their course.
-The instructional designer can assist the instructor with developing a Course Facilitation Plan that will guide their work with the academic coach.
+The instructional designer can assist the instructor with developing a Course Facilitation Plan that will guide their work with the DL Coach.

 Instructors can add DL Coaches to their course with the TA role.

-To enroll an Academic DL Coach in the training course and verify their completion, follow these instructions:
+To enroll a DL Coach in the training course and verify their completion, follow these instructions:

-Icon of Number 1Department sends a request to cirtlab@unf.edu with the names and N#s of individuals who will serve as coaches for the academic department.
+Icon of Number 1Department sends a request to cirtlab@unf.edu with the names and N#s of individuals who will serve as DL Coaches for the academic department.

 Icon of Number 2Indicate in the body of the email that you are requesting enrollment in the Canvas Orientation for Academic DL Coaches course.